SEVENTH FLOOR GARFIELD BARWICK CHAMBERS

 BACKGROUND & EXPERIENCE

-As a criminal lawyer, Sebastian regularly appears before juries as well as judge alone matters, particularly in the District Court (with favourable results for his clients).
-While he typically acts as a criminal defence lawyer, he has also prosecuted matters including white collar prosecutions for the Australian Securities Investment Commission (ASIC) and those involving doctors accused of Medicare fraud.
+As a criminal lawyer, Sebastian regularly appears before juries as well as judge-alone matters, particularly in the District Court.
+While he typically acts as a defence barrister, he has also prosecuted matters including white-collar prosecutions for the Australian Securities Investment Commission (ASIC) and those involving doctors accused of Medicare fraud.
+He has experience with ICAC investigations, ASIC s 19 Examinations, and Crime Commission matters.

-Sebastian holds degrees in business and law (with First Class Honours), and a Masters of Law from the University of Cambridge (where he was David M. Livingstone Scholar and recipient of a Pegasus Award).
+Sebastian holds degrees in Commerce and Law (with First Class Honours), and a Masters of Law from the University of Cambridge (where he was David M. Livingstone Scholar and recipient of a Pegasus Award).

 SELECT CASES: